bumptech/glide/README.md

 Development
 -----------
 Follow the steps in the [Build](#build) section to setup the project and then edit the files however you wish.
-[Intellij IDEA 14][4] cleanly imports both Glide's source and tests and is the recommended way to work with Glide.
+[Android Studio][26] cleanly imports both Glide's source and tests and is the recommended way to work with Glide.

-To open the project in IntelliJ IDEA:
+To open the project in Android Studio:

 1. Go to *File* menu or the *Welcome Screen*
 2. Click on *Open...*
 3. Navigate to Glide's root directory.
-4. Select `build.gradle`
+4. Select `setting.gradle`

+For more details, see the [Contributing docs page][27].

 Getting Help
 ------------